lazd/wellTested/README.md

 * [grunt-karma] - Start Karma from Grunt
 * [grunt-casperjs] - Start CasperJS from Grunt
+* [grunt-phantomcss] - Start PhantomCSS from Grunt
-* [grunt-express-server] - Start a server for CasperJS testing
+* [grunt-express-server] - Start a server for CasperJS and PhantomCSS testing
 * [grunt-contrib-jshint] - Check for JavaScript errors before running tests
 * [grunt-contrib-watch] - Watch files for changes and run tasks accordingly
 * [grunt-karma-coveralls] - Submit code coverage reports to Coveralls